Premier Montana Grazing & Hunting Ranch

 Water Resources and Infrastructure

 The ranch has over 48 recorded water rights, some of which are surface rights on Deer Creek.
-The ranch’s extensive hi-producing wells with buried 3” HDPE primary water pipeline and 2” HDPE secondary lines provide a more than dependable and abundant source of water to nearly every pasture on the ranch on an on-demand basis, and most can be used year on a year-round basis.
+The ranch’s extensive high-producing wells with buried 3” HDPE primary water pipeline and 2” HDPE secondary lines provide a more than dependable and abundant source of water to nearly every pasture on the ranch on an on-demand basis, and most can be used on a year-round basis.
 This ranch is as well watered as any you will find.
 Six of the wells produce about 50 gpm, with more being added.
 Nearly all the water tanks use 12½’ diameter tire tanks set up to function through the winter.
 With all the water and abundance of grass, the ranch can support the grazing demands of its cattle operations in the hottest weather conditions.

 Regenerative Grazing

-The ranch utilizes a regenerative grazing program, which includes 37 permanently fenced pastures with wildlife-friendly hi-tensile wire.
+The ranch utilizes a regenerative grazing program, which includes 37 permanently fenced pastures with wildlife-friendly high-tensile wire.
 Temporary electric fencing further divides the larger pastures.
 The well-managed grazing system promotes management-intensive grazing (MIG) and allows an owner/manager to move livestock to promote regenerative agriculture practices.
 Such practices build soil structure through better root systems and soil cover, which helps improve water and carbon cycles, creating a better environment for all systems and enterprises above the soil.

 For the past 5 years, livestock have been used to build soil and store soil carbon (soil carbon sequestration).
 When a systems approach to land and ranch management is used, as it is on Holmes Ranch, all things work together for good.
 As the soil health improves, the grazing enterprises and wildlife resources also improve.
 Since the most important elements for livestock grazing are already in place, one can get right to it by hauling in truckloads of yearling stockers, pairs, or even sheep.